falvarador/ebook-store/README.md

 # Ebook Store

-This is a simple ebook store built with NET6 web api and Next JS.
+This is a simple ebook store built with NET6 or Remix web api and Next JS.
 It is a work in progress and is not yet complete.

 ## Getting Started